 №5: Learn together constantly

 Opening your mind for your colleagues’ ideas is only the beginning.
 One more thing you must never forget is that you should never stop learning.
 Expanding your knowledge borders on your own is one thing, but if you’re a part of the team, you must share.
 Found some interesting statistic or insight?
 Send it to your team’s chat.
 Thinking of getting enrolled in a brand-new training course for creatives?
 Suggest your teammates attending it together.

-Your team members should grow simultaneously both as individuals and as a team.
-The better your personal skills are, the more your company benefits from it.
-The more proficient the whole squad is, the better the result, reputation, and further projects’ quality are.
+Your team members should grow simultaneously both as individuals and as a great team to enhance creative performance.
+The better your personal skills are, the more your company benefits from them.
+The more proficient the whole squad is, the better the result, reputation, and further projects’ quality is.
 Cultivate constant learning and never pretend you know everything for it is absolutely impossible.
 Especially in the sphere that is so chaotic and changes so rapidly as design.

 №6: Develop high-performing teams’ chemistry

 Some things come only as your team progresses together as a single unity.
 Your ability to collaborate with each other will increase quickly enough provided you have been following all the previous steps all along.
 Long story short, it means better ideas and solutions to the clients’ business problems.
 Your mutual understanding is very important to proceed with projects fast and without any quality loss.
 This trait is crucial for any creative agency: if you can deliver quality work within the shortest deadline, you’re in the win-win zone.